 How much should you charge for photography?
+It's complicated.

 How much should I charge for my photography?